jstevewhite/rsrch/README.md

 A modular, configurable CLI tool for automated research report generation using LLMs.

+## What's New
+- SQLite vector search in ContextAssembler now uses DB-based top-k cosine similarity via a registered cosine_sim() SQL function; automatically falls back to in-memory similarity when the database has no embeddings.
+- EXCLUDE_DOMAINS is applied across providers (SERP/Perplexity via -site:domain, Tavily via request payload) and results are post-filtered by domain.
+Default example excludes YouTube.
+- Tests: added HTML→Markdown table conversion test for the scraper and strengthened large-table summarizer tests to assert computed aggregates.

 ## Notes

 This research pipeline is primarily 'vibe-coded' using Warp and Windsurf.
 (Some recent articles suggest it's not vibe coding if you actually read and understand the code, so ...
 I have read and understand the code; make your own call :D) I wrote maybe ...
 5-10% of the code.
 The design is mine, e.g. the pipeline layout, the steps, design decisions, etc. I've been iterating a research agent for some time, mostly for personal learning.
 The models involved have been primarily GPT5 and Claude Sonnet 4.5 - which produces the fewest errors so far.
 I use the zen MCP server with Gemini Pro 2.5 for codereview stuff, context7 for api currency, and perplexity for web search.